Mary Elizabeth McCracken: Motivation for Medical Missions

-Mary Elizabeth was born into the medical missionary setting in Shanghai as her parents were medical missionaries themselves.
-With such an upbringing, Mary Elizabeth was able to see all the facets of the missionary life.
-She didn't just view the missionary life from a distance but she herself was actually impacted in many ways by this lifestyle.
+With a medical missionary upbringing, McCracken was able to see all the facets of the missionary life.
 Her life was split between time in Shanghai and the United States.
 She became used to being apart from her parents when she was seeking education in the United States while her parents stayed in Shanghai to serve.
 She knew that her parents wouldn't be able to make it to many important life events including her graduation or the weddings of her siblings.

 Despite all this, she understood the importance of her parents' roles and the impact that the "McCrackens of Shanghai" had.
-This motivated Mary Elizabeth to follow in her father's footsteps to pursue a medical degree and become a medical missionary in China.
-Though this was a lofty goal, she did not let her paralysis hinder her.
-She took up challenges and obstacles with one goal in mind: to serve the children in Shanghai.
-To Mary Elizabeth, her fight against infantile paralysis transformed from a part of her that she had to deal with into a trait she could overcome or even leverage to become the medical missionary she hoped to be for the Chinese children.
+This motivated McCracken to follow in her father's footsteps to pursue a medical degree and become a medical missionary in China.
+To McCracken, her fight against infantile paralysis transformed from a part of her that she had to deal with into a trait she could overcome or even leverage to become the medical missionary she hoped to be for the Chinese children.